onjin/nvim/README.md

 git clone https://github.com/onjin/nvim ~/.config/nvim
 ```

 Plugins should be installed at first run of editor.
-If not, then run `:PackerSync` to do it manually.
+If not, then run `:Lazy` to do it manually.

 ## Requirements for python